 Applicants to the SJD program must have already earned a JD, LLM or equivalent degree from Penn Law or another comparable institution.
 All applicants must have a well-stated scholarly agenda, with an area of research and appropriate research methodology clearly outlined.
-Candidates must, in addition, provide copies of scholarly work published in the English language.
+Candidates must, in addition, provide links to scholarly work published in the English language.

 Admission to the program is based upon the evaluation of a candidate’s past record and future promise as a legal scholar.
 Consideration is given to an applicant’s proposed research project, academic record, professional experience, recommendations and English-language ability.
 Each applicant must submit a sample, in English, of his/her (research-based) writing on a legal topic of approximately 10-20 pages.
 This may be a work that has already been published and/or an excerpt of a longer work so long as the candidate is the sole author of the submission.
 An applicant who has not received a degree from Penn Law must submit at least one recommendation from a faculty member at the institution that granted his/her prior law degree.

 An applicant must submit an SJD proposal setting forth the scholarly project the applicant intends to pursue in the SJD Program, including a preliminary list of primary and secondary materials.
 An application will be successful only if an applicant’s proposal indicates a strong likelihood that, upon completion, the project will make a significant contribution to legal scholarship and will satisfy the dissertation requirements.
 The proposal should thoroughly describe the anticipated dissertation topic, the goal of the project and how the applicant will achieve that goal, as well as the research methodology and the relevance and significance of the topic.
 There is no specific requirement regarding the length of the proposal, but most submissions are 15-20 pages in length.